Rescued: October 10, 2010. Adopted: August 5, 2011.

-Jacob now lives at this sanctuary with more than 120 other animals, where he is part of a herd of 14 rescue horses.
+Jacob now lives at this sanctuary with more than 120 other animals, where he is part of a herd of more than 20 rescue horses.
 Although he used to be the boss, the introduction of another gelding, Bandit, has pushed him down a peg and is now second in command.

 Julian tells us that Jacob mostly prefers his own company but will enjoy a mutual grooming session with the other horses if he feels like it.
 He has a strong bond with Julian and although he constantly tries to push boundaries, he knows ultimately Julian is in charge.

 “Jacob loves food, as perfectly demonstrated by his fat bottom.
 He always has one eye open for any grub that might be coming his way and stares up at the house at feeding times, whinnying as soon as he catches sight of us,” Julian tells us.

 “Although he is quite boisterous and demanding, he is a big baby at heart who runs away at the mere sight of something unfamiliar to him, like a water bottle.

 “He is a very bolshy character who has no spatial awareness.
 He likes to explore you with his mouth, seeing if he can get away with a little nibble.”

 Little wonder, then, that Julian tells us Jacob’s favourite thing to do is eat, eat and eat some more.

 We are so happy to have worked with Spanish police to save Jacob from such a serious case of neglect, then helped place him in a happy and peaceful new forever home.
 This is exactly why we do what we do.